it-at-m/Praktikumsplaner/doc/src/features/MeldungOertlAusbilder.md

 When clicking the `SPEICHERN` button, the data is sent.
 A green notification appears if it was successful, if not a red error will appear.

+## Mandatory information

+The mandatory information is marked with "*"